polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 }
 ```

-All pallets, including custom ones, implement these attribute macros:
+All pallets, including custom ones, can implement these attribute macros:

 - `#[frame_support::pallet]` - marks the module as usable in the runtime
 - `#[pallet::pallet]` - applied to a structure used to retrieve module information easily